Jester-Head/literate-umbrella/README.md

 ## Capstone Project
 This is my first attempt at a machine-learning project.
 The idea was to create a service to identify toxic comments on YouTube channels.
 ### Requirements
-* Python 3.9 or later.
+* Python 3.9 or later.<br/><br/>
-The following dependencies can be installed by running the dependencies.ipynb file.
+The following dependencies can be installed by running the dependencies.ipynb file:
 * pandas
 * numba
 * pickle